Our Story

 Our team is made up of amazing staff, volunteers and local supporters.
 They're the heart of what we do – making our community stronger every day.

-Whether you want to be a member, donate, volunteer, partner with us, or join in our activities – we'd love to have you in the Jika Jika family.
-Let's keep building a lively, welcoming community for everyone in Northcote!
+Whether you want to become a member, donate, volunteer, partner with us or join one of our activities, we’d love to welcome you to the Jika Jika community.